-Here are eight of the best Linux distros for cybersecurity use cases, for beginners through advanced users, along with some issues to consider as you select a Linux security distro.
+Here are eight of the best Linux distros for cybersecurity use cases, for beginners through advanced users, along with some issues to consider as you select a Linux security distro or a Linux forensic distro.

 Kali vs. Parrot: Debian-based Distros

 Both Kali Linux and Parrot OS are Debian-based distros that are often used for pentesting.
-The two systems can be employed by intermediate and experienced security professionals, with a pretty fast learning curve, but their approach is not the same.
+The two systems can be employed by intermediate and experienced security professionals.
+They have a relatively fast learning curve, but their approach differs.

 Kali Linux